 out of state.

-Instructions and Application for Registration can be found online.
+Instructions and Application Packet for Bee Yard Registration can be found online.

 The law requires that authorized Plant Board personnel be allowed access to bee hives in order to inspect them for contagious diseases and pests.
 All managed honey bees must be kept in hives with movable frames to facilitate inspection.
 Beekeepers may be required to treat, disinfect or destroy diseased colonies as instructed by their apiary inspector.
 If foulbrood disease is found, all bees, hives, tools and other equipment at an apiary site may be put under quarantine.
 A certificate of inspection will be provided for healthy colonies.
 This certificate is valid for one year, and represents blanket permission to move hives within the state.
 The sale, gift, or other transfer of ownership of hives cannot be made without a valid inspection certificate.
 The transport of bees into Arkansas from out of state must be accompanied by a certificate from that state's inspectors, which must declare the hive(s) apparently free from foulbrood and other contagious diseases.
 This certificate must be current within 90 days of shipment.

 It is against Arkansas Apiary Law to establish a new apiary within 3 miles of an established bee yard without that beekeeper's knowledge and consent, unless placed on your own land.
 This law is intended to protect bees from diseases and pests that can be spread through drifting and robbing.
 It also protects the pasturage rights of established beekeepers.
 When you apply for apiary registration, other beekeepers within three miles of this location will be automatically notified, if necessary.
 If you wish to establish an apiary on your own property, permission will automatically be granted.

 You can view or download the full text of the Arkansas Apiary Law (PDF) from the Arkansas State Plant Board website.